 Dog vaginitis top view

-Popularly called dog vaginitis, this is a common condition among female canines that shows inflammation or infection in their vagina.
+Popularly called dog vaginitis, this condition is common among female canines that show inflammation or infection in their vagina.

-But fret not hooman, there are easy dog vulvar dermatitis home remedies you can do at home.
+But fret not; there are many easy dog vulvar dermatitis home remedies you can do at home!
 (More on that in a bit.)

 As you move further, this article will also tackle the following important topics:

-So if you come across this condition in your dogs, it's best to equip yourself with the WHATs and WHYs and how to treat it.
+So if you come across this condition in your dogs, it's best to equip yourself with the whats, the whys, and the hows to treat it.

 Let's get right into it, shall we?